 HCI management and implementation

-To understand the ways that an HCI offering actually handles data resiliency, IT leaders must evaluate the offering and consider how the system handles node or hardware failures, the default operations of data resiliency operations, the additional costs of HCI resilience options, the workload performance effect of using resiliency options and the overhead resource capacity that is used to provide resiliency.
+To understand the ways that an HCI offering actually handles data resiliency, IT leaders must evaluate the offering and consider how the system handles node or hardware module failures, the default operations of data resiliency operations, the additional costs of HCI resilience options, the workload performance effect of using resiliency options and the overhead resource capacity that is used to provide resiliency.

-When it comes to HCI systems management, users can often benefit from third-party management tools -- such as DataOn HCI systems support for Windows Admin Center.
+Management.
+When it comes to HCI systems management, users can often benefit from third-party management tools, such as DataOn Must for Windows Admin Center.
 By exposing APIs, third-party tools and services can connect to HCI to provide a wider array of services or integrations.

 HCI deployments and management also benefit from a clear use case, so it's important to understand any specific or tailored roles that an HCI system plays in the environment and manage those roles accordingly.
 For example, an HCI deployment intended for backup and DR is likely to be managed and supported differently -- and rely on different management features -- than an HCI deployment used for everyday production workloads.

 Take advantage of any automated policy management and/or enforcement that the HCI system provides.
-Emerging software-defined tools, such as Nutanix Flow, can enable network and policy management that helps to speed provisioning while enforcing best practices for the business, such as configuration settings adjustment and application security implementation.
-Such capabilities are often adept at reporting and alerting variations from policy, allowing businesses to maintain careful control over resource use and configurations.
+Emerging software-defined tools, such as Nutanix Flow Network Security, can enable network and policy management that helps to speed provisioning while enforcing best practices for the business, such as configuration settings adjustment and application security implementation.
+Such capabilities are often adept at reporting and alerting variations from policy, helping businesses maintain careful control over resource use and configurations.

 Finally, use care in choosing management tools.
-The tools that accompany HCI systems are usually proprietary and typically might not interoperate easily -- if at all -- with other servers, storage and network elements across the data center.
-Organizations that must monitor and manage broader environments without the silos that accompany multiple management tools might benefit from adopting third-party tools, such as Zenoss, Uila, EG Innovations EG Enterprise and ManageEngine OpManager.
+The native tools that accompany HCI systems are usually proprietary and typically might not interoperate easily -- if at all -- with other heterogeneous servers, storage and network elements across the data center.
+Organizations that must monitor and manage broader heterogeneous environments without the silos that accompany multiple management tools might benefit from adopting comprehensive third-party tools, such as Zenoss, Uila, EG Innovations EG Enterprise and ManageEngine OpManager.
 Third-party tools must be tested and vetted thoroughly before being implemented in mixed environments to ensure that all elements are visible and reported properly.

 Major HCI vendors and products

-Where Dell EMC adopts a strong hardware-centric approach to HCI, Nutanix follows a software-based approach.
-The goal for Nutanix is to provide a software layer that can provide the features and functionality needed for HCI yet support a broad mix of software and hardware.
-For example, Nutanix handles multiple hypervisors, and deployments can use VMware vSphere, Microsoft Hyper-V or the Nutanix Acropolis Hypervisor.
-Nutanix does offer its own purpose-built hyper-converged appliances, but appliances made by Cisco, HPE, Lenovo, Fujitsu, Inspur, IBM, Intel, Dell EMC and other vendors can also use Nutanix software.
+As an example, Nutanix follows a software-based approach to HCI.
+The goal for Nutanix AHV is to provide a software layer that can provide the features and functionality needed for HCI yet support a broad mix of software and hardware.
+Nutanix does offer its own purpose-built NX hyperconverged appliances, but appliances made by Cisco, HPE, Hitachi, NEC, Intel and other vendors can also use Nutanix software.
 Thus, Nutanix is broadly seen as a general-purpose HCI platform.
 Other vendors with software-based HCI offerings include VMware and Microsoft Azure Stack HCI.

-HPE provides the family of SimpliVity HCI platforms as a more familiar hardware-based approach to HCI.
+For example, HPE provides the family of SimpliVity HCI platforms as a more familiar hardware-based approach to HCI.
 SimpliVity promises more of a balance between hardware and software by using a software HCI foundation running on HPE DL380 Gen10 servers as a use case-based hardware platform.
 For example, the HPE SimpliVity 380 Gen10 Plus is recommended for best general-purpose performance, while the Gen10 G variant is recommended for multi-GPU image processing and VDI.
 The product family touts enterprise-class performance, data protection and resiliency, along with a high level of automation and analytics driven by HPE management and analytics.
 Other vendors with hardware-based HCI offerings include Cisco and Scale Computing.